Internet Safety Guide

 - Never allow people to join your social network whom you don't personally know.

 - Don't make your online photo albums public.
-Require visitors to use a password to view them, and don't put personal photos on sharing sites that do not provide security protection.
+Don't put personal photos on sharing sites that do not provide security protection.

 - Many students might set up blogs to track their science fair project progress, but you should be aware that if you post your entire project online, including your data, it will make it easy for someone else to plagiarize your work.
 Posting a portion of your work would be a better way to show your pride.

-- For more tips, check out these websites with your parents:
+- For more tips, check out this website with your parents:

 Beware of website advertisements, such as ads that ask you to vote for your favorite actress or musician, ask you to play a simple game to win a free game console or phone, or download free smilies or avatars.
 Once you click, you might be asked to enter your email address, and while that can seem harmless, it can subject you to spam or even spyware, which takes control of your computer and can retrieve personal information without you even knowing it.
 Downloading from an untrustworthy source could also subject your computer to virus-infected programs, which can do major damage to your computer, such as deleting important files.

 Just as you should not talk to strangers in person, the same goes for strangers on the Internet.
 No matter what anyone tells you, never meet an online stranger in person.
 You have no way of knowing who they really are.
-Never allow a stranger to join a buddy list, a chat, or an IM conversation.
+Never allow a stranger to friend you on a social network.
 Tell your parents or a trusted adult about everything you see on the Internet.
 Always tell them when something makes you feel uncomfortable.